litteratum/workon/README.md

 workon start <my_project>
 ```

+It will first check if the specified project already exists in the working directory, and if yes, the project will be
-It will clone "my_project" from the GIT source, save it to the working directory and open the project in the specified
+opened.
+Otherwise, it will clone "my_project" from the GIT source, save it to the working directory and open the
-editor.
-Please refer to the [Configuration section](#configuration) to know how to configure the script.
+project in the specified editor.
+Please refer to the [Configuration section](#configuration) to know how to configure
+the script.

 See `workon start --help` for other available options on how to control the command.